Skip to main content

 If you denied the permission and the system no longer shows the dialog, reset it from Android Settings.

-Locations not syncing on mobile data
+Locations not syncing on certain networks

 Auto-export not working